ru0te/namda/README.md

 # Namda

 Namda helps you find something to watch without endless scrolling.
-Choose a movie or TV show, filter by genre, streaming provider, rating, and runtime, and get a list of matching titles.

-This is an open-source project for anyone who wants to explore the code, learn from it, or help improve it.
-The app works today, but there is plenty of room to optimize and extend it further if people want to contribute.
+This project is a focused app for finding movies and TV shows available on streaming services.
+It is designed to help narrow down choices quickly without endless scrolling.

 ## For curious people